SlimeVR/SlimeVR-Docs-Site/index.md

 ### 1. Entirely from scratch

-You get yourself a **microcontroller**, an **IMU** [supported IMUs](https://github.com/SlimeVR/SlimeVR-Tracker-ESP/blob/main/README.md), **a battery**, and a **battery charger** (depends on the battery, for Li-ion's and LiPo's the most commonly used is the TP4056).
+You get yourself a **microcontroller**, an **IMU** [(supported IMUs)](https://github.com/SlimeVR/SlimeVR-Tracker-ESP/blob/main/README.md), **a battery**, and a **battery charger** (depends on the battery, for Li-ion's and LiPo's the most commonly used is the TP4056).
 Can add some sliding switches, and a few resistors to measure battery percentages.
 You then solder it all together (soldering is important as good connections to the pins is required for your tracker to function).

 **Pros:** Cheapest and quickest trackers to get your hands on (apart from using a phone you already have).
 Full documentation on this site to cover the process assuming you understand how to solder.